danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 270 / 1000 = 0,27 sec
 ```

-In region EU Ireland, we'll currently pay `$0,0000166667` for every GB per second.
+In region EU Ireland, we'll currently pay `$0,000 016 6667` for every GB per second.
 That means we first have to calculate "how much" memory our Lambda uses for its runtime duration.
-For 100 000 transcoding jobs per month, with a memory setting of `128 MB` that would be:
+For `100 000` transcoding jobs per month, with a memory setting of 128 MB that would be:

 ```
-100 000 * 0,27 = 27000 sec
+100 000 * 0,27 = 27 000 sec

-(128 / 1024) * 27000 = 3375 GB/sec
+(128 / 1024) * 27 000 = 3375 GB/sec
 ```

-> Currently you get 400 000 GB/sec for free every month, so depending on your scale you may or may not have to include it in your calculations.
+> Currently you get `400 000` GB/sec for free every month, so depending on your scale you may or may not have to include it in your calculations.

 Without free tier it would cost:

 ```
-3375 * 0,0000166667 = $0,056250113
+3375 * 0,000 016 6667 = $0,056 250 113
 ```

-### FFmpeg + Lambda Layer costs
+### FFmpeg + Lambda Layers costs

-These are the Lambda durations (`2048 MB` memory) of the test runs:
+These are the Lambda durations (with 2048 MB memory) of the test runs:

 | Test run | Duration     | Billed Duration | Cold Start Duration |
 | -------- | ------------ | --------------- | ------------------- |